Dry Tortugas 2017

-After an early morning departure we will enter the Gulf Stream in search of pelagic species such as Audubon's Shearwater, Bridled Tern and Band-rumped Storm-Petrel.
+After an early morning departure we will start our search for pelagic species such as Audubon's Shearwater, Bridled Tern and Band-rumped Storm-Petrel.
 We will arrive at the Dry Tortugas about mid-day.
-After lunch we will begin our exploration of Garden Key and magnificent Fort Jefferson.
+After lunch we will begin our exploration of Garden Key and beautiful Fort Jefferson.
 Thousands of Brown Noddies and Sooty Terns will be close at hand, Magnificent Frigatebirds will be hanging overhead and colorful migrants will be only feet away.
 Don't forget your camera!
 A beautiful sunset & maybe a view of 'The Green Flash' and a night walk around the moat wall looking for sea creatures will round out the day.

 Balance: 90 days prior to departure

 Transportation, sleeping accommodations, all meals and leaders are included.